xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreComposite/README.md

 - Leaf nodes do not have children.

-- Products are the leaf nodes in the tree structure.
+- Products are the leaf nodes in the catalog tree structure.

 ```swift
 class CatalogProduct: CatalogItem {